 Up to $22 million (Australia contributed up to $13.95 million), 2011-2019

-The Asian Development Bank-led South Tarawa Sanitation Improvement Program will support improvements to the health of communities in South Tarawa.
-This will be achieved through enhanced community engagement in and public awareness of hygiene and sanitation; rehabilitation and upgrading of the existing sewerage network; capacity development to improve sector planning and the operation and maintenance of urban water supply and sanitation services; and the creation of a sanitation maintenance fund to ensure adequate financing for sanitation infrastructure maintenance.
+The Asian Development Bank-led South Tarawa Sanitation Improvement Sector Program will support improvements to the health of communities in South Tarawa.
+This is being achieved through enhanced community engagement in, and public awareness of, hygiene and sanitation; rehabilitation and upgrading of the existing sewerage network; capacity development to improve sector planning and the operation and maintenance of urban water supply and sanitation services; and the creation of a sanitation maintenance fund to ensure adequate financing for sanitation infrastructure maintenance.

 Projects facilitated through the Pacific Region Infrastructure Facility